Berwick, Victoria: Education

 As well as the State School, a Boys' Grammar School operated from 1882 to 1922.
 St Margaret's Girls' School (originally called Berwick Presbyterian Girls' School) opened in 1920 with Junior boys being admitted during the 1960s.
-It ceased providing boarding placement in 1978, being one of the first of the St Margaret's Schools in the world to change.

-Berwick Secondary College and Kambrya College, public high schools, and the Berwick campuses of Beaconhills College and St. Francis Xavier College are located in the suburb of Berwick, Victoria.
+Its boarding school ceased operating in 1978.
+Berwick Secondary College and Kambrya College, both public high schools, and the Berwick campuses of Beaconhills College and St. Francis Xavier College, are located in the suburb of Berwick, Victoria.
 Timbarra P-9 College is located on Parkhill Dr in the Timbarra estate of Berwick.

 Victoria's first academically selective co-educational secondary school, Nossal High School, opened in 2010, and is located on the Federation University campus.

-Berwick is also home to the third campus of Haileybury, Melbourne, Victoria, with the campus having been simply named 'Edrington', Berwick Lodge Primary School also opened up in 1990, in the suburb.
-Berwick Fields Primary School opened in 2006 and has an estimated total of 925 students in May 2019, and around March 2012, the total exceeded 1,000 students.
+Berwick is also home to the third campus of Haileybury, Melbourne, Victoria, with the campus having been simply named 'Edrington'.
+In 1990, Berwick Lodge Primary School also opened in the suburb.
+Berwick Fields Primary School opened in 2006 and has an estimated total of 925 students in May 2019, and in around March 2012, the total exceeded 1,000 students.
 Brentwood Park Primary school is located on Bermersyde Drive, adjacent to Kambrya College.

-Chisholm Institute, located at the intersection of Kangan Dr and Clyde Rd, provides TAFE courses and degrees for domestic and international students, with a Technical Education Centre opening in 2009.
-Chisolm Berwick also run the Casey Tech School, a shared learning facility that delivers programs to secondary schools in the region.
+Chisholm Institute provides TAFE courses and degrees for domestic and international students, with a Technical Education Centre opening in 2009.
+Chisholm Berwick also run the Casey Tech School, a shared learning facility that delivers programs to secondary schools in the region.

 In 2017, Federation University moved into the former Monash University and is located at 100 Clyde Rd, Berwick on the former Casey Airfields.
-The university is growing rapidly and becoming a part of the community, offering on campus accommodation and other facilities to students.
-The main areas of study at the Berwick campus are nursing and allied health, IT, education and business.
+The university offers on campus accommodation and other facilities to students, such as a library and cafe.
+The main areas of study at the Berwick campus are nursing and allied health, IT, education, and business.

-Employment

-59.0% of people living in Berwick are employed full-time, 31.0% employed part-time.
-Berwick has a lower than average unemployment rate at 5.8% as compared to the Victorian average of 6.6%.
-People in Berwick also have a higher than median household income, at $1,746 per week.
-The most common occupations are Professionals 20.6%, Clerical and Administrative Workers 15.9%, Technicians and Trades Workers 14.6%, Managers 13.7%, and Sales Workers 10.9%.

 Facilities

-Adult education

-Berwick also has adult education facilities, including Chisholm Institute of TAFE and a sizable campus of Federation University Australia, formerly a Monash University campus until 2017.